EntropyWorks/fleet-units-galera-cluster/README.md

  - `galera@.service` = This starts up the Galera docker container
  - `galera-announce@.service` = Reports to etcd the internal IP

+## Warning
+You really should change the default passwords within `galera@.service`.
+I haven't figured out a good way to have `ansible` or `saltstack` be the actually process that submits the `fleet-units`.
+So for now while I'm testing this is how the password are being done.

+If you don't change them thats your call.
+These are just templates.

 ## Submitting fleet-unit files

 Submit the fleet-unit files in the following order.